sarbruis/podexplore/README.md

 # podexplore
-Podcast recommendations using LSA.
+Podcast recommendations using Latent Semantic Analysis/Indexing (LSA/LSI).

 The results of this code are used on podexplore.com to suggest similar podcasts.

 There are two R markdown files here.
 One is **podcast_data_scraper** and one is **podcast_data_modeler**.